This tax season, it may be worthwhile to consider making a bitcoin donation to reduce one’s taxes through philanthropy.

 This is a guest post by Alex Wilson.
-Opinions expressed are entirely his own and do not necessarily reflect those of BTC Inc or Bitcoin Magazine.
+Opinions expressed are entirely their own and do not necessarily reflect those of BTC, Inc. or Bitcoin Magazine.

 Source: Bitcoin magazine